michelventura/baseline/README.md

 (Mostly for my team at [BizBudding Inc.](https://bizbudding.com/))

 1. Change the theme directory name to match the domain (example-site.com) would be /genesis/example-site/
+1. Remove (or change) GitHub Theme URI and GitHub Branch from style.css to stop automatic updates for the starter theme
 1. Change theme name at the top of style.css and functions.php
 1. Change version number in style.css and functions.php (leave Baseline version number in style.css)
 1. Change theme URL in functions.php, if needed